opentripmodel/documentation/app/versioned_docs/version-5.6/faq.md

 * _My company does not use UUIDs for identifying entities, are UUIDs mandatory?_

   > Since OTM5.2 you do not have to provide UUIDs anymore when sending entities.
-However, UUIDs are currently best possible method of ensuring unique IDs among different platforms.
+However, UUIDs are currently the best possible method of ensuring unique IDs among different platforms.
 So we highly recommend using them as your primary identifiers.
 Omitting UUIDs is thus allowed when sending entities, however you cannot retrieve entities by any other identifier.
 This might be accepted if retrieving is not necessary.